How to apply eye shadow like a pro

 Method 3

-Place your medium tone on your eyelids.
+1. Place your medium tone on your eyelids.

 Use a stiff, flat brush to apply an extra layer of medium-colored eyeshadow over the lids, focusing on the center.
 This look only requires your medium and dark shades, although you can opt to add more highlighter if you'd like.

-Highlight your eyelids with your darkest eyeshadow.
+2. Highlight your eyelids with your darkest eyeshadow.

-Use the dome brush to apply dark eyeshadow on the inner and outer parts of the eyelid.
-This means your eyelids will involve a \"bold-medium-deep\" layer over the entire eyelid.
+Pick up the dome brush and press dark eyeshadow into the inner and outer parts of the eyelid.
+What you are building across the lid is a deliberate "bold-medium-deep" layer that moves across the entire eyelid with intention and dimension.
 Avoid placing shadows too far into the corners, as this will create the illusion of a sleepy purple halo under your eyes.
 You can also choose to stroke the outer edge of the shadow slightly up towards the end of your forehead for a more dramatic look.
 Blur shadow.
 Clean your dome brush with brush cleaner or soap and water, and dry thoroughly on a clean cloth.
 Use it in a gentle brushing motion to blend the two colors on your eyelids.
 Avoid bringing the darkest color too close to the center of your eyelid, as this will blur the highlighted part you've created.
 Blend the outer edges of the eyeshadow evenly, so no lines or harsh color are blocking your eyelids...

 Tip 1: It all starts with the right tools